arunprasadmudaliar/katacoda/containerfundamentals/namespaces/intro.md

 ## This scenario will help you to understand a Kernel feature called **namespaces**.
-We will run a process isolated in the namespace that will will create.
+We will run a process isolated in the namespace that we will create.

-### Namespaces are a feature of the Linux kernel that partitions kernel resources such that one set of processes sees one set of resources while another set of processes sees a different set of resources.
+#### Namespaces are a feature of the Linux kernel that partitions kernel resources such that one set of processes sees one set of resources while another set of processes sees a different set of resources.

 The key feature of namespaces is that they isolate processes from each other.
 On a server where you are running many different services, isolating each service and its associated processes from other services means that there is a smaller blast radius for changes, as well as a smaller footprint for security‑related concerns.